3xBJ/DrinkIT/README.md

 ## How to run this repository
 RUNME.ps1 will generate the db and api containers.

-Access the swager UI at: http://localhost:5148/swagger/index.html
+Access the swagger UI at: http://localhost:5148/swagger/index.html

 ## Simple diagram